 We have never been profitable.
-We have generated revenues during the fiscal years ended March 31, 2016 and March 31, 2015, in the amounts of \$886,572, and \$762,417, respectively, primarily from our contract with the Defense Advanced Research Projects Agency, or DARPA.
+We have generated revenues during the fiscal years ended March 31, 2016 and March 31, 2015, in the amounts of \$886,572, and \$762,417, respectively, primarily from our contract with DARPA.
 However, our revenues continue to be insufficient to cover our cost of operations.
 Future profitability, if any, will require the successful commercialization of our Hemopurifier technology, other products that may emerge from our Aethlon ADAPT platform or from additional government contract or grant income.
 We cannot assure you when or if we will be able to successfully commercialize one or more of our products, or if commercialization is successful, whether we will ever be profitable.